nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

     :param bytearray,bytes data: The buffer of data to be uncorrupted.
     :param int deg_poly: A preset "degree polynomial" in which each bit represents a degree who's coefficient is 1.
-BLE specfications require ``0x00065b`` (default value).
+BLE specifications require ``0x00065b`` (default value).
     :param int init_val: This will be the initial value that the checksum will use while shifting in the buffer data.
-BLE specfications require ``0x555555`` (default value).
+BLE specifications require ``0x555555`` (default value).
     :returns: A 24-bit `bytearray` representing the checksum of the data (in proper little endian).